Neck Acne Treatment: A Guide for Patients

 Mineral sunscreens containing zinc oxide or titanium dioxide provide broad-spectrum protection without clogging pores.
 Apply SPF 30 or higher to the entire neck area, including often-missed spots behind the ears and along the hairline.
 Reapply every 2 hours during outdoor exposure.

-Many acne treatments increase photosensitivity, making sun protection important.
-Physical barriers like collared shirts or scarves offer additional protection during peak UV hours (10am-4pm).
+Many acne treatments increase photosensitivity, underscoring the importance of sun protection.
+Physical barriers such as collared shirts or scarves provide additional protection during peak UV hours (10am-4pm).

 The neck contains different types of sebaceous glands than the face – they’re smaller but more prone to bacterial colonization due to constant friction and warmth from clothing coverage.